Ennis Lake

 Activities

-On the Lake and in the surrounding area, you can enjoy fishing, water sports (non-motorized boats) and wildlife watching.
+On the lake, you can enjoy fishing, water sports, camping, and wildlife watching.